baldwint/wanglib/README.rst

 ``$HOME/src/wanglib``.
 To update to the latest version, change to this directory and do::

-    $ hg pull
+    $ git pull
-    $ hg update

 You can make changes to wanglib by editing the files in this folder.
 By making changes, you are creating a branch.
-If you wish to contribute your changes back to me, create a repo for your branch on Bitbucket, and open a pull request.
+If you wish to contribute your changes back to me, create a repo for your branch on Github, and open a pull request.

 Package Contents